The housing recession doesn’t exist and will never exist.

 The higher it is, the better a family can qualify for a mortgage.

-The interest rates refer to what the family would have to pay over time for their mortgage or loan.
+The interest rates refer to what the family would pay for their mortgage or loan over time.

 Changing interest rates can have many different effects on the economy.